cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/readme.md

 ## Docker Deployment

 For local deployment，please use `Dockerfile_local`.
-1. run `docker build  --no-cache -t marie .d -f Dockerfile_local .` to build the image
+1. run `docker build  --no-cache -t marie_test -f Dockerfile_local .` to build the image
 2. run ` docker run -p 5003:80 -d marie:latest`.
 3. The Marie web-interface will then be available at `http://localhost:5003` or `http://127.0.0.1:5003`